Little League states: Road to Williamsport goes through Tyler

 Tyler will be hosting four of those levels, Minors (ages 8-to 10), 9-10-11 all-stars, Majors and Junior League (ages 13-14, played on a regulation field).

 The winners will advance to the Southwest Region championships in Waco from Aug.
 4 to Aug.
-14 and the final Major Division team will go to Williamsport, Pa., for the Little League World Series August 19 to Aug.
+14 and the final Major Division team will go to Williamsport, Pennsylvania, for the Little League World Series Aug.19 to Aug.
 29.

 Texas Little League State Coordinator Joe Patterson has been a Little league volunteer for 36 years.
 He will be at the opening ceremonies for games at El Campo on Friday and Tyler on Saturday.